Facet Joint Injection

 The doctor may inject a contrast dye.
 This dye will help to highlight the joint in an x-ray and help ensure the correct placement of the injection.
 This type of x-ray is called a fluoroscopy.
 The doctor will place the needle into or around the joint and inject the anesthetic medicine.
 You will be asked about your pain relief during the procedure.

 If you have pain relief after the injection, this may mean the problem is due to the facet joint.
+A second injection with a steroid medication may be done to reduce inflammation and swelling.

 If you do not have pain relief after the first injection, your doctor may: